 • Second mortgages enable homeowners to refinance credit card debt into a reduced payment for significant savings.

 Homeowners revere 2nd mortgages because the offer the potential for lower monthly payments when consolidating debt that has higher adjustable interest rates.
 The debt consolidation second mortgage is highly touted finance vehicle for consumers in all 50 states.
+Shop for home equity loans with bad credit to refinance high interest personal loans and collections.

 This is one of the few fixed rate installment loans that is available to homeowners seeking lower payments from simple interest debt consolidation.